Getting started

 Read your organisation's OKRs and submit Key Result check-ins.

 /api/v1/okrsrequiresokrs:readReturns the most recent 500 OKRs in your workspace, with computed progress, status, and a 0–100 health score derived from check-in recency, velocity, and progress gap.
+Each OKR also includes a nested key_results array — use the id of each Key Result to call the check-in and update endpoints.

 401Invalid or missing API key.403Key is missing the okrs:read scope.